Murders of Bibaa Henry and Nicole Smallman

-Bibaa Henry (aged 46) and Nicole Smallman (aged 27) were two sisters who were stabbed to death by Danyal Hussein in Fryent Country Park, Kingsbury, north-west London, England, on 6 June 2020.
-The reporting and investigation of their killings provoked widespread discussion of women's safety, police misconduct and systemic racism.
-It also provoked discussion of the access to violent Satanist material available online, which was a motive of the killer.
+The reporting and investigation of the killings provoked widespread discussion of women's safety, police misconduct and systemic racism.
+The incident also provoked discussion of the ease of online access to violent cultist and political material, which influenced and motivated the killer.

-The mother of the two victims Mina Smallman called on the Metropolitan Police Chief Cressida Dick to resign over the way the case was handled.
-Due to this and other controversies, Dick later agreed to resign.
+The mother of the two victims, Mina Smallman, called on the Metropolitan Police Chief Cressida Dick to resign over the way the case was handled.
+Following this and other controversies, Dick resigned in February 2022.